How to Choose Champagne

 Brut Nature, Extra Brut, Brut, Extra-Dry, Dry, and Doux

-The sweetness in Champagne is unlike sweetness in wine because this sweetness comes in the form of a sweetened “dosage” (a mixture of wine and sugar or grape must) that’s added at the end of the second fermentation (the part that makes the bubbles).
+The sweetness in Champagne is unlike sweetness in wine.
+It comes in the form of a sweetened “dosage” (a mixture of wine and sugar or grape must) that’s added at the end of the second fermentation (the part that makes the bubbles).

 The dosage is essential because acidity is so high, it would be undrinkable (or like drinking straight lemon juice).